Swiss Personalized Health Network: Research impact

+IT security and data protection

+As part of its infrastructure, SPHN supports BioMedIT, a secure network developed to facilitate the processing and exchange of sensitive health data across research institutions in Switzerland.
 SPHN focuses much of its efforts on training and awareness related to Data Privacy and IT Security to protect the patients’ privacy when performing biomedical research on human data.

+Ethical framework

+The ethical principles guiding SPHN are outlined in its “Ethical Framework for Responsible Data Processing,” developed by the ELSIag.
+According to the Swiss Medical Weekly, the framework promotes four key principles: respect for persons, privacy, accountability, and data fairness.
+It is intended to guide ethical sustainability in research, ensure the protection of participant rights, and support public trust in data use.

-Collaboration Agreements with University Hospitals
+Collaboration with Swiss hospitals and clinical research networks

 To enable the implementation of SPHN’s core infrastructure aiming to make health-related data interoperable and shareable, SPHN funded ‘Infrastructure implementation projects’ through collaboration agreements with the five Swiss University Hospitals.
 SPHN started with the records held by University Hospitals.
 Later the cantonal hospitals and clinics will be included.
 It will have to cope with both structured and unstructured data in three national languages and English.

+In 2024, SPHN launched a program to integrate cantonal hospitals into its infrastructure and the BioMedIT network.
+Participating institutions include Cantonal Hospital Lucerne (LUKS), Aarau (KSA), St. Gallen (KSSG), Baden (KSB), Ente Ospedaliero Cantonale (EOC), and the Swiss Group for Clinical Cancer Research (SAKK).
+These partners are aligning their data with international standards such as SNOMED CT and LOINC, and using tools like the SPHN Connector and Secure Encryption and Transfer Tool (sett) to ensure semantic interoperability and secure data transfer.
+SAKK will also contribute standardized oncology datasets from multiple hospitals.
+The initiative supports multi-site research and aims to improve access to clinical data for personalized medicine.

-Electronic patient record (EPD)
+Electronic patient record

 The Electronic Patient Dossier (EPD) is a mandate of eHealth Suisse, a competency and coordination office of the Swiss Government.
 Although the EPD and SPHN both deal will health data, the EPD focuses on care data whereas SPHN focuses on research data.
 SPHN and eHealth Suisse collaborate on semantics and interoperability.
 Although the federal law on the electronic patient dossier (EPD) was agreed on in 2015, it only gave access to those directly involved in the patient's treatment.

+In 2021, Torsten Schwede described Switzerland’s clinical data infrastructure as fragmented, with records often split between paper and digital formats.
+He noted the absence of a unified, structured electronic medical record system where all health information flows together, limiting the potential for research and the application of technologies such as artificial intelligence.